Diversity & Inclusion Articles

 Investigation Finds Real Estate Agents Discriminating Against People of Color

 We hear a lot about how diversity instills the best in what business is capable of doing, and this makes sense.
-With a widely ranging background of people existing in your company, stemming from associates who have varied experiences and skill sets derived from a multitudes of origins, it goes without saying that diversity increases the strength of any organization.
+With a widely ranging background of people existing in your company, stemming from associates who have varied experiences and skill sets derived from a multitude of origins, diversity increases the strength of any organization.

 LGBT Workplace Sensitivity Training